alexanderbira/benchmark-specs/README.md

   - Uses implication format (`domains -> goals`) with the `-r` flag for realizability checking
   - Outputs results in format: `spec_name: REALIZABLE/UNREALIZABLE`

-- **`run_analysis.py`** - comprehensive analysis tool that extracts statistics from specification files and outputs to CSV
+- **`run_analysis.py`** - analysis tool that extracts statistics from specification files and outputs to CSV - part of the CI pipeline for the repo

   Usage: `python run_analysis.py [directory] [output.csv]`